hygoh2k/Getting_and_Cleaning_Data/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+The output of the script (tidy_data.txt) shows average of each variable for each activity and each subject.

 #Variables
 ----------